-The 29 Beach Essentials We're Shopping For Summer
+33 Beach Essentials We're Shopping For Summer 2020

-As much as we want the breezy connotations of "I'm going to the beach" to ring true, in reality the whole trip is a Production.
-Whether you day-trip from city to coast or partake in a weekend share-house situation, these summertime excursions can go from chic straw hats and soft Turkish towels to forgotten sunscreen and third-degree burns real quick.
+As much as we want the breezy connotations of "I'm going to the beach" to ring true, in reality the whole excursion is a production.
+Whether you're taking a summer day-trip from city to coast or partaking in a weekend Airbnb situation, these seasonal excursions can go from chic straw hats and soft Turkish towels to forgotten sunscreen and third-degree burns real quick.
+Plus, with social distancing rules making the next few months unlike anything we're used to as far as responsible summer fun goes, you best be as prepared as possible.
 To save you from collapsing under the weight of your (once again) overloaded tote, we streamlined a beach accessories packing guide to better serve you.

 Get yourself closer to that effortless beachcomber vision by arriving adequately equipped with the comprehensive list ahead.
 We cover all the lounge to splash-around bases from folding chairs you can actually carry to durable bags that still look stylish, SPF goods that hold dual beauty power, sand and surf-safe fashion finds, water-resistant entertainment, and even some snack-packs, too.
+And of course, we've included the germ-repelling products you don't want to forget with the coronavirus still very much out there.
 Scroll on to shop and put the breeze back in beach weekend.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.